dylants/bookstore/README.md

 ### Seeds

-Database seeds are found in the [seed script](prisma/seed.ts).
+Database seeds are found in the [seed script directory](prisma/seed/).

 The following commands require an `.env.local` file with the `DATABASE_URL`.

-Run the seeds:
+To run the seed script to generate fake data:

 ```
 $ bun db:seed
 ```

-Reset the database, re-run migrations, and re-seed the data:
+Reset the database, re-run migrations, and re-seed with fake data:

 ```
 $ bun db:reset